The London Green Directory!

 — Tea bags, coffee grinds and filters

-— Egg, seafood and nut shells degrade slowly, so use a limited quantity, well crushed
+— Egg, seafood and nut shells (these degrade slowly so used limited amounts)

 — Garden trimmings (disease-free plants only) – chop up or shred woody stalks